maiahalle/DS105_Group_Final_Project/README.md

 Amara analysed the data, transforming it into multiple more easily useable dataframes.
 She then created some more easily interpretable bar graphs and wordclouds.
 She interpreted the data and drew conclusions based on our observations.

 **Sarmad:**
-Sarmad wrote the Abstract, Motivations, Key Questions & Hypotheses, and Bibliography sections of the README.md, while also copy-editing the rest of it to ensure cohesiveness and consistency.
+Sarmad wrote the Abstract, Motivations, Key Questions & Hypotheses, Limitations and Bibliography sections of the README.md, while also copy-editing the rest of it to ensure cohesiveness and consistency.
 He also did empirical research for all the substantive claims made about the Democrats and Republicans throughout the README.md.
 Lastly, he converted the README.md to an Index file for webpage creation.

 ## Bibliography